(Back to the Crossroads Search main page)

 The GlobalHealthFacts site joins the StateHealthFacts site in the web-presence of the Kaiser Family Foundation.
 GlobalHealthFacts contains a single year's worth of data by country covering HIV/AIDS, tuberculosis, malaria, avian flu, SARS, and yellow fever, along with several variables on programs, funding, and demography.
 Tables, by country or topic, may be downloaded in tab-delimited format.

-Google Flu Trends (Google.org)
+Google Flu Trends and Dengue Trends (Google.org)

 Google Public Data Explorer (Google Labs)